7. The Seven Seals of the Book of Revelation

 But these men blaspheme in matters they do not understand.
 They are like brute beasts, creatures of instinct, born only to be caught and destroyed, and like beasts, they too will perish (2 Peter 2:12).

 Jesus also talked about what happens on earth at this time of the fourth seal.
-Turn again to Matthew’s gospel:
+Turn with me again to Matthew’s gospel:

 9"Then you will be handed over to be persecuted and put to death, and you will be hated by all nations because of me.
 10At that time many will turn away from the faith and will betray and hate each other, 11and many false prophets will appear and deceive many people.
 12Because of the increase of wickedness, the love of most will grow cold, 13but he who stands firm to the end will be saved (sōtērίa translated saved here can also mean delivered).
 14And this gospel of the kingdom will be preached in the whole world as a testimony to all nations, and then the end will come (Matthew 24:9-14).

-Jesus told us of a time when all nations will hate Christians because of Him (v.
+Jesus spoke of a time when all nations would hate Christians because of Him (v.
 9).
-This persecution of the saints will result in a mighty outpouring of the Spirit bringing about a great harvest of people being saved as the gospel is being preached in power.
-Jesus speaks of this mighty move of the Spirit throughout the world in verse 14.
-We can look at this time as terrifying, but I believe it will be a time when many will turn to Christ when they hear of His miraculous work among the church, healing and protecting His people in a multitude of ways.
+I believe this persecution of the saints will result in a mighty outpouring of the Spirit, bringing about a great harvest of people saved as the gospel is preached in power.
+The Lord spoke of this powerful move of the Spirit throughout the world in verse 14.
+We can see this time as terrifying, but I believe it will be a time when many will turn to Christ when they hear of His miraculous work among the Church, healing and protecting His people in many ways.
 Expect God to work wonders among you.
 The enemy will not have everything his way.
-There will be a time when those who are followers of Christ will see the enemy's deception at work in the world.
-The Church of the day will be powerful and entirely reliant on the Spirit.
+There will be a time when followers of Christ will see the enemy's deception at work.
+The Church of that day will be powerful and entirely reliant on the Spirit.
 They will do exploits by the power of the Spirit of God:

 And such as do wickedly against the covenant shall he corrupt by flatteries: but the people that do know their God shall be strong, and do exploits (Daniel 11:32 KJV).